zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/07_daca_actor_runtime/README.md

-# Step 7: DACA Actor Runtime
+# Step 7: Self Challenge: DACA Actor Runtime

 Take a deep breath and transform your knowledge into actionable intelligence.
 In this step, we design and implement the core of our agentic infrastructure: the `BaseActor`, the heart of the **DACA Actor Runtime**.
 This runtime delivers a plug-and-play foundation for cloud-native AI agents by leveraging Dapr Virtual Actors for scalability, resilience, and event-driven intelligence.

-🎯 **End Goal**: A 🔌 Plug-and-Play runtime compatible with any agent type, from LLMs (OpenAI, LangGraph) to workflows (Temporal, Dapr Workflows).
+🎯 **End Goal**: A 🔌 Plug-and-Play agent runtime compatible with any agent type, from agent frameworks (OpenAI Agents SDK, LangGraph) to workflows (Temporal, Dapr Workflows).

 🔁 **Analogy**: The `BaseActor` is a Dapr Virtual Actor—a fully featured AI agent runtime equipped with: